 What happened with the other six temples?
 It’s a mystery… almost.
-According to a local legend, Indra, god of rain and storms was enraged by the beauty of Mahabalipuram.
+According to a local legend, Indra, the god of rain and storms was enraged by the beauty of Mahabalipuram.
 Indra flooded and submerged most of the city during a terrible storm and only one temple was left standing at the sea.

 Local people always have been sure that other temples existed and were lost in the sea.
-According to William Chambers (4) “…the more aged people… remembered to have seen the tops of several Pagodas far out in the sea; which being covered with copper (probably gilt) were particularly visible at sunrise, as their shining surface used then to reflect the sun’s rays, but that now that effect was no longer produced, as the copper has become encrusted with mould and verdigris.”
+According to William Chambers (4) “…the more aged people… remembered to have seen the tops of several Pagodas far out in the sea; which being covered with copper (probably gilt) were particularly visible at sunrise, as their shining surface used then to reflect the sun’s rays, but that now that effect was no longer produced, as the copper has become encrusted with mold and verdigris.”

 Tsunami turns the legend of Seven Pagodas into reality

 If local fishermen always knew about ruins under the water near Shore Temple, the scientific community became convinced about this in 2002 – 2004 when researchers found remnants of some structures near the temple.

 In December 2004 something more significant happened – the catastrophic Indian Ocean tsunami hit the coast.
 Before it, the sea receded for some 500 meters and to the surprised visitors opened a long, straight row of large rocks.
 And then the terrible waves came.
 After these waves appeared some more wonders of the past – a large sculpture of a lion (7th century AD), half-completed relief of an elephant, and others.
 Waves removed the silt and opened a heritage that was hidden from our eyes for centuries.